Proven-Paradox/shaper-system/Handbook.md

 ### Endurance
 A chase is as much about endurance as it is about speed.
 You start every chase with an Endurance score equal to your [Hero Tier](#hero-tier) + Toughness + Heart.
 You can spend Endurance to use one of the actions described below, or preserve it in order to continue a long-distance chase.
-At the end of every round during a chase, everyone involved that moved that round must make an Endure check.
-This check starts at a target of 10, and on a success nothing happens other than the target increasing by 2 the next turn.
-On a failure, you lose one point of Endurance and the Endure check’s difficulty goes back to 10 for the next turn.
+At the end of every Round during a chase, everyone involved that moved that Round must make an Endure check.
+This check starts at a target of 10, and on a success nothing happens other than the target increasing by 2 the next Turn.
+On a failure, you lose one point of Endurance and the Endure check’s difficulty goes back to 10 for the next Turn.
 If your Endurance score goes negative, you lose that much HP every time you move a Square of your own volition.

 ### Actions During Chases